servomac/apistar-from-scratch/tutorial/03-database-backend.md

 ### Access the database from views

-With APIStar SQLAlchemy you can inject the SQLAlchemy component in the views.
+You can inject the [SQLAlchemy component](https://github.com/tomchristie/apistar/blob/38a5d7a307f268ca3e0e03f6a8779a643c545798/apistar/backends/sqlalchemy_backend.py) in the views.
+It has `engine`, `session_class` and `metadata` as attributes.

 ```
 # views.py
 from apistar.backends import SQLAlchemy
-from project.models import Task
+from project.models import Task as TaskModel

 def add_task(db: SQLAlchemy, definition: TaskDefinition) -> Response:
+    task = TaskModel(definition=definition)
     session = db.session_class()
-    task = Task(definition=definition)
     session.add(task)
     session.commit()
-    return Response(task, status=201)
+    return Response(Task(task), status=201)
 ```

 ## Testing